General information

 The general roles are as follows:

-• some of them have implemented weak access control, and just need a valid JWT token.
+• Some of them have implemented weak access control and need a valid JWT token.

 Initial configuration init structure format

-• the signature is indicated by the alg (here HS256 a'ka SHA256) where the secret is a result of ECDH(iss_privatekey, aud)(issuer private is confidential, in the body public key part is sent, the aud is just a public key part - receiver can be validated, if she is a legitimated receiver
+• The signature is indicated by the alg (here HS256 refers to SHA256) where the secret is a result of ECDH(iss_privatekey, aud)(Issuer private is confidential, in the body, the public key part is sent, the aud represents just a public key part - the receiver can be validated, if she is a legitimate receiver.

 # header